filipencopav/love2d-animate/README.md

 	if counter > 0.15 then
 		counter = 0
-		-- animation:next() is a function which switches to the -- next frame in the spritesheet
+		-- animation:next() is a function which switches to the -- next frame in the spritesheet, automatically loops animation:next()
-		animation:next()
 	end
 end